 “Then I’ll scourge you with scorpions!” signaled the Enemy Hurricane.
 Its body churned and lengthened.
 Its narrow end sharpened into a stinger.
 It grew eight legs capped with pincers.
 Its surface grew a shiny maroon carapace.

 “Motherfucker, I’ll scourge your scorpions!”
-Lucille made the Galaxy Zephyr put its right hand on the Chain.
+Lucille directed the Galaxy Zephyr’s right hand to grab the Chain.
 “Bird-thing, is another Zephyr lined up?”

 “Pull!” yelled the bird-pilot of ZAP.